An Earthly King

 A Sermon on 1 Samuel 12:12Read more

-Do you battle temptations and trials daily?
-Do you feel afflicted by the opinions of the world?
-If so, you are in the same position as the Israelites in 1 Samuel 12:12.
-In this sermon, Dr. Martyn Lloyd-Jones teaches us that it matters what you do in response to your situation.
-The Israelites did not respond correctly, rather they insisted on their own way.
+Christians battle temptations and trials daily and can feel afflicted by the opinions of the world.
+In this sermon on 1 Samuel 12:12, Dr. Martyn Lloyd-Jones compares Christians today to the Israelites found in this Scripture passage while teaching that it matters what Christians do in response to their situation.
+The Israelites did not respond correctly but rather they insisted on their own way.
 They wanted a king in order to be like the rest of the world.
-Dr. Lloyd-Jones teaches us that if we feel afflicted in our current state it is because we have forgotten the history of our salvation.
-Christian, do not forget the great privilege of being a child of the Lord!
-You have direct access to your Creator, and you have full forgiveness in Christ!
-You have a God who is not ashamed to call you his child!
-Do not succumb to the temptations of this world, but walk in gratitude for the gift of your Christianity and the great privileges you have in Christ!
+Dr. Lloyd-Jones teaches that if the Christian feels afflicted in their current state, it is because they have forgotten the history of their salvation.
+Christian, do not forget the great privilege of being a child of the Lord.
+The Christian has direct access to their Creator, and have full forgiveness in Christ.
+They have a God who is not ashamed to call them His child.
+Do not succumb to the temptations of this world, but walk in gratitude for the gift of Christianity and the great privileges they have in Christ.

 Additional Scripture Translations